Personal Loan Calculator

 Fixed-rate loans

 With fixed-rate loans, your interest rate stays the same for the entire loan term.
 This stability makes it easier to plan your budget and manage monthly payments.
-However, you could miss out on lower rates if market interest rates decrease later on.
+However, you'll miss out on lower rates if market interest rates decrease later.

 variableRate icon